ecmwf-projects/cacholote/README.md

 ### Instructions for moving between different database versions

-The package comes with its own 'broker-alembic-cli' script in order to move between different database versions.
+The package comes with its own 'cacholote-alembic-cli' script in order to move between different database versions.
 This script is a slight modified version of the 'alembic' script, overriding default config path used ([cacholote/alembic.ini](/cacholote/alembic.ini)) and the sqlalchemy.url used, that is automatically computed by the environment and not read from any ini file.